 All seems well and Elisa is a picture of contentment and adorable bliss the first time we see her ride the bus to work as Alexandre Desplat’s soothing score fills the air.
 This brings us to this aquatic creature (Jones) credited as Amphibian Man.
 Elisa and Zelda are cleaning a tactile dreary looking chamber in the facility when the creature is brought in from a South American river under the watchful eye of the sadistic Colonel Richard Strickland (Shannon).
 He views the creature as an abomination to God and brutalises it with his trusty cattle prod.
 The military views the creature as a potential game-changer in the Cold War.
 For Elisa, her encounter with the creature reveals to us a layer of loneliness and a longing for wholesomeness.
 Like the way we Christians regard Jesus, Elisa finds her worth, her perfection and some purpose when she connects with the Amphibian Man.
 And rather preposterously, she finds true vivacious amorous love via the magic of music and boiled eggs.

 Elisa’s process of bonding with this creature plays like a rhyme from the annals of cinema.
 ‘Ex Machina’ and King Kong readily come to mind.
 For some reason, I was also bizarrely thinking about Black Widow and the Hulk.
-But none of these films pushes the limits of the monster-human bond and sprint towards romance in what is a misstep for ‘The Shape of Water’ at least execution-wise.
+But none of these films push the limits of the monster-human bond and sprint towards romance in what is a misstep for ‘The Shape of Water’ at least execution-wise.
 There just wasn’t enough humanity from the creature side of things to warrant a full-blown romance, however blissful it was.
 I’ve seen actors be able to exude a certain bodily nuance through prosthetics or suits in a deeply affecting way.
 Jeff Goldblum’s superb outing in David Cronenberg’s ‘The Fly’ is a prime example, another film helmed by an auteur with an affinity for monsters.
 Doug Jones has been very good in the past as a man-in-a-suit for Del Toro but I think a lot more was required make the amphibian man more than a bland pity object, matching the insurmountable depths of Elisa.
 The lack of investment means I just look at them and start thinking about bestiality jokes.

 I understand Del Toro idiosyncracies are in full force here, looking for something striking and something pure.
 He is making a statement about conventional definitions of love and hate.
 Sit down and stare till it becomes normal, he seems to tell us.
 It never does, but I understood Del Toro’s point.
 He wins me over in spurts, with moments like the dreamy black and white dance sequence or that striking wide shot of the amphibian man, in an empty cinema theatre, arrested by the biblical epic onscreen.

 The more consistently brilliant character in ‘The Shape of Water’ is Elisa’s neighbour Giles.
 He’s a closeted gay man crushing on this young man that works at a diner that serves horrible pie.
-He exists on a more relatable melancholic spectrum than Elisa and lives in a painful existential purgatory because of his sexuality and his skill set as a painter, which is overshadowed by photography.
+He exists on a more relatable melancholic spectrum than Elisa and lives in a painful existential purgatory because of his sexuality and his skill set as a painter, which is slowly overshadowed by photography.
 At one point in the film, where he encounters his latest disappointment, he is simply told it’s not a good time.
 It’s never been a good time for Giles, and like he puts it: “Sometimes I think either born too early or too late for this life.”

 Giles’ arch packs a punch.
 At times he feels like the comic relief cum sidekick (a mark Spencer’s Zelda never really rises above) but Jenkins makes Giles’ insecurities both charming and painful, and watching him realise he will have to fight for the world with infinite compassion and empathy he desires is such a joy to watch and a truly earnest beat of humanity.
 Elisa and the creature never feel important enough to serve as a conduit of del Toro’s message.
 Maybe our director was unaware he was making a fairy tale.
 That’s not to say his approach can’t work.
 There is a clear line between fantasy and harrowing reality in ‘Pan’s Labyrinth’.
 More importantly, there is also a fine balance that keeps that delicately woven narrative together.
 ‘The Shape of Water’ becomes less and less compelling the closer it gets to its denouement because, like all fairy tales, love will prevail and stakes become meaningless despite attempts at ambiguity to hold this story together.